Skip to page content

 What does it invest in?

-• Projects that the private sector wouldn’t deliver alone – or where ERF involvement could generate greater benefits for Essex residents and businesses
+• Commercial-led real estate development projects that the private sector wouldn’t deliver alone – or where involvement of ERF could generate greater benefits for Essex residents and businesses.

-• Business accommodation and development land for housing – the Fund cannot invest in community or renewable energy infrastructure unless ancillary to these uses
+• Business accommodation or development land, potentially combined with residential uses.
+The fund does not invest in community or renewable energy infrastructure unless ancillary to these uses.

 • Projects that support Essex town centres and high streets, invest in our new Garden Communities, and nurture the five key growth sectors for Essex identified in the Essex Sector Development Strategy